NobleLip/File-Encrypter/README.md

 # File Encrypter/Decrypter :octocat:

-Basically this a script to Decrypt/Encrypt the files that you whant to keep safe, **i left a example on the Files Folder that will be a example for you to solve.**
+Basically this a script to Decrypt/Encrypt the files that you whant to keep safe, **i left a example on the Files Folder that will be a example for you to solve.
+If you solve it you can get a BTC Wallet it *0.5429BTC* **

 The Fernet key used to Encrypt the file is in the **FigletUsed.txt** File!